 Cloud Vulnerability DB

-The vulnerability is classified as a Path Traversal issue (CWE-22), involving improper limitation of a pathname to a restricted directory.
-The severity is rated as HIGH with a CVSS 4.0 Base Score of 8.7 (CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:N/VI:H/VA:N/SC:N/SI:N/SA:N) (NVD).
+The vulnerability is classified as a Path Traversal issue (CWE-22) that allows improper limitation of a pathname to a restricted directory.
+The issue received a CVSS 4.0 Base Score of 8.7 (HIGH) with the vector string CVSS:4.0/AV:N/AC:L/AT:N/PR:N/UI:N/VC:N/VI:H/VA:N/SC:N/SI:N/SA:N. The vulnerability specifically affects the extract functionality in tar-fs, where the validation of extraction paths was insufficient, potentially allowing writes outside the intended directory (NVD).

 Source: This report was generated using AI